AudhootChavan/de_zc_2023_project_audhoot_chavan/README.md

 - [Reviewing criteria](#reviewing-criteria)

 ## Problem statement and project description
-We often read online when someone tweets something controversial or if there is a breakthrough in science and tech or if a tragedy strikes, the stock prices of companies move up or down rapidly in response to those.
+We often read online when someone tweets something controversial or if there is a breakthrough in science and tech or if a tragedy strikes, the stock values of companies move up or down rapidly in response to those.
 It would definitely be in interest of individuals investing in stocks or companies monitoring their market value to keep track of the internet for news articles/social media/social networks and their subsequent impact on stock values.

 This task however is complex and would require tremendous efforts to identify important signals and setup infrastructure to track those.
 My project aims to implement a small subset of this task by creating an end-to-end automated pipeline to pull stock related data from Alpha Vantage API and push it into a dashboard to visualise stock values and their correlation with news article sentiments.
 We will do this by taking daily adjusted closing stock value in USD and daily average sentiment of news articles where a respective stock/company/ticker is mentioned.
 Both data points are available via the [Alpha Vantage API](https://www.alphavantage.co/documentation/).
 We will consider only technology stocks and identify top 5 by market cap.
 Reference [here](https://www.nasdaq.com/market-activity/stocks/screener).